Key takeaways

 What is Amp?

-Amp is Sourcegraph's frontier coding agent for terminal and editor, using multiple AI models optimized for different coding tasks.
+Amp is a frontier coding agent for terminal and editor, built by Amp, Inc. (spun out of Sourcegraph in December 2025), using multiple AI models optimized for different coding tasks.

 How much does Amp cost?